Seirdy/seirdy.one/content/meta/site-design.md

 - Sending and receiving Webmentions.
 I receive Webmentions with [webmentiond](https://github.com/zerok/webmentiond), and send them from my own computer using [Pushl](https://github.com/PlaidWeb/Pushl).

-- Displaying Webmentions: linkbacks, IndieWeb "likes" (not silo likes), and comments.
-I based their appearance on Tumblr's display of interactions.
+- Displaying Webmentions: I render backlinks, IndieWeb "likes" (not silo likes), and comments below posts.
+I model their appearance after Tumblr's display of interactions.

 - Backfeeding content from silos: I'm only interested in backfilled content containing discussion, not "reactions" or "likes".
 Powered by [Bridgy](https://brid.gy/).

-### Features I am not interested in
+### IndieWeb features skipped

+IndieWeb sites need not implement _every_ IndieWeb standard.
+Progressive enhancement and graceful degradation let me implement interesting features, and skip less interesting ones.
+Skipped features include:

-- Authoring tools, either through a protocol (e.g. MicroPub) or a dynamic webpage: I prefer writing posts in my `$EDITOR` and deploying with `git push`, letting a CI job build and deploy the site with `make deploy-prod`.
-This allows me to participate with the social Web using the same workflow I use for writing code, avoiding the need to adopt and learn new tools.
+- Authoring tools, in the form of protocols (MicroPub) or dynamic pages.
+I prefer writing posts in my `$EDITOR` and deploying with `git push`, letting a <abbr>CI</abbr> job build and deploy the site.
+I can participate in the IndieWeb and write code with the same tools; [I juggle enough already]({{<relref "/about/uses.md">}}).

-- Full silo independence: I want to treat my site as a "filtered" view of me to keep searchable and public.
+- Full silo independence.
+My site provides a public, searchable, and _filtered_ view of myself.
 On other silos I might shitpost or post short-lived, disposable content.
-These aren't private, but I want them to remain less prominent.
-I POSSE content to other places, but I don't exclusively use POSSE.
+These public, but I want them to remain less prominent.
+I [<abbr>POSSE</abbr>](https://indieweb.org/POSSE) content to other places, but I don't exclusively use <abbr title="Publish on Own Site, Syndicate Elsewhere">POSSE</abbr>.

-- Sharing my likes, favorites, reposts: I find these a bit too shallow for seirdy.one.
-I prefer "bookmarks" where I can give an editorialized description of the content I wish to share along with any relevant tags.
-I'll keep simple likes and reposts to silos.
+- Sharing my "likes", "favorites", and "re-posts".
+I find these a bit too shallow for seirdy.one.
+I prefer "bookmarks" where I give editorialized descriptions of shared content.
+I'll confine likes and reposts to silos.

-- Rich reply-contexts: I'd rather have users click a link to visit the reply and use quoted text to respond to specific snippets, similar to interleaved-style email quoting.
-Most of my replies are to Fediverse posts; on the Fediverse, people are often (understandably!) averse to scraping and archiving content.
-For that reason: I only show a tiny excerpt of content, and I ask for permission to POSSE replies to unlisted posts by `#nobot` accounts.
+- Rich reply-contexts.
+I use quoted text to respond to specific snippets, and prefer that users follow links to see full reply contexts.
+Most of my replies respond to Fediverse posts; many people on the Fediverse feel aversion to content-scraping and archiving.
+For that reason: I limit reply-contexts to tiny excerpts, and ask for permission to <abbr>POSSE</abbr> replies to unlisted posts by `#nobot` accounts.

-### Features I am interested in
+### Future IndieWeb features

+I'm not done IndieWeb-ifying my site.
+I plan to implement these features:

 - WebSub.
 I had some issues with Superfeedr; I think I'll resort to running my own single-user hub.

-- Automatic POSSE to the Fediverse (would be difficult with reply-contexts, and Bridgy doesn't support non-Mastodon features like Markdown).
+- Automatic <abbr>POSSE</abbr> to the Fediverse (difficult with reply-contexts, and Bridgy lacks non-Mastodon features such as HTML).

 - Taxonomies (tags).

 ### Low-priority features I have some interest in

+I'm not opposed to these features, but I probably won't implement support for them.

-- RSVPs: I don't attend many events, let alone events for which I would broadcast my attendance.
-A page for this would be pretty empty.
+- [<abbr>RSVPs</abbr>](https://indieweb.org/rsvp): I don't attend many events, let alone events worth an "RSVP" entry.

-- Event posts: same reason as above.
+- Event posts: same reason.

 - Running my own IndieAuth authorization endpoint to replace the external IndieLogin service.

-- Some sort of daemon to replace Bridgy.
-It sounds like a large undertaking because I'd have to implement it from scratch: Bridgy is written in Python, but I want every service on my server to be a statically-linked native executable.
+- Some sort of daemon to replace the Bridgy service.
+I don't plan to run my own Bridgy instance: Bridgy requires Python, but I prefer installing statically-linked native executables.

 Privacy
 -------

-This site is **privacy-respecting.** Its CSP blocks all scripts, third-party content, and other problematic features.
-I describe how I go out of my way to reduce the information you can transmit on this site in [my privacy policy](../privacy/).
+This site is **privacy-respecting.** Its <abbr title="Content Security Policy">CSP</abbr> blocks all scripts, third-parties, and other problematic features.
+For details on this site's privacy, [read the privacy policy](../privacy/).

-[^1]: Although there's no official announcement of Dillo's demise, the browser development has been inactive for a while.
-The official site, including its repository, is down; [I mirrored the Dillo repository.](../../notes/2022/06/14/dillo-repository-mirror/)
+[^1]: Although no official announcement of Dillo's demise exists, the browser's development halted years ago.
+The Dillo website's domain name expired, so [I mirrored the Dillo repository]({{<relref "/notes/dillo-repository-mirror.md">}}).

-[^2]: [Internet Explorer's engine isn't abandoned](../../notes/2022/06/15/internet-explorer-is-almost-gone/), but the consumer version I have access to is.
+[^2]: [Internet Explorer's engine isn't abandoned]({{<relref "internet-explorer-is-almost-gone.md">}}).
+Microsoft discontinued the consumer version, but supports the browser for enterprise users.
+I used to have access to the latter; I now test with "Internet Explorer Mode" in Edge when I can access a Windows machine.

-[^3]: Opera Presto isn't really abandoned.
+[^3]: Strictly speaking, Opera still supports Presto to a limited degree.
 Opera Mini's "Extreme" mode still uses a server-side Presto rendering engine; see {{<mention-work itemprop="citation" role="doc-credit" itemtype="Article">}}{{<cited-work name="Opera Browsers, Modes & Engines" url="https://dev.opera.com/articles/browsers-modes-engines/" extraName="headline">}}{{</mention-work>}}.
-That being said, I do test with the outdated desktop Presto engine in a sandboxed environment.
+That said, I do test with the outdated desktop Presto engine in a sandboxed environment.